• Resources

 Legal and Regulatory Framework for Escrow Accounts in India

-Escrow accounts in India are regulated by RBI to ensure legitimacy.
+Escrow accounts in India are regulated by the RBI to ensure legitimacy.
 Key considerations include:

-• KYC Compliance: Follow Know Your Customer best practices strictly.
+• KYC Compliance: Follow the Know Your Customer best practices strictly.

 • Tax Implications: Escrow funds can be subject to tax on interest earned.